 We utilize the most current diagnostic studies and treatments for the care of our patients.
-Many newer medications are referred to as biologic therapies.
-These medications attack and are directed in a unique way to target some of the cytokines (molecules) that cause these rheumatologic diseases.
+Biologic therapies are a relatively new medications that are directed in a unique way to target the cause of many rheumatologic diseases.
 These medications are either self-administered injections or given intravenously at a hospital or infusion center.
 We work closely with these facilities in the community so that your care can be easily administered.

 The following articles provide a current overview of some of the more common types of arthritis seen in a Rheumatology practice.

 The following provides some useful information about the more common types of arthritis.

 Millions of patients have moderate and severe rheumatoid arthritis which causes significant stiffness, pain and swelling of joints.
 They may have difficulty doing simple tasks first thing in the morning such as squeezing toothpaste, grasping and taking lids off jars.
 They feel like ‘the tin man in the Wizard of Oz and could sure use a lube job’.
 Anti-inflammatory medicines may help the pain but do not slow the progression of joint damage and deformity.

 Today there are medications like Methotrexate and Biologic therapies which target specific molecules that cause the disease and can give people ‘their life back’.

 These medications have changed the way which we think about rheumatoid arthritis as no longer a ‘crippling’ illness but one that can be controlled and possibly cured.